 An Open Access pilot programme was in effect for FP7.
 It applies to research in the following areas:

 - Information and Communication Technologies (Cognitive Systems, Interaction, Robotics)

 - Research Infrastructures (e-infrastructures)

 It requires that either the final published article or accepted manuscript be deposited in the University's Institutional Repository (or a subject repository if that’s not possible) with an embargo of no more than six months for the sciences or 12 months for the humanities and social sciences.
 Costs can be charged to your grant.

-A post-grant pilot programme is in effect.
+A post-grant pilot programme is in effect but will close on the 30th of April 2017.
+Manuscripts accepted after the 30th of April 2017 will not be eligible for funding.
 This allows projects to claim APCs of up to €2000 (journal articles) or €6000 (books) for up to three peer-reviewed publications up to 2 years after the end of their grants.
 VAT charges cannot be claimed and journal articles must be published in entirely open access publications – not hybrid journals.

 It’s recommended that you apply for payments through the online system when an article is accepted – don’t wait until an invoice is issued.
 This speeds up the payment process, allows them to confirm eligibility and ensures that the invoice can be issued with the correct information (it must be made out to the Athena Research Centre, not the individual researcher or institution, and should include the EU VAT number).
 You may wish to download this 'summary of the different aspects to consider for submitting a successful funding request to the EC FP7 Post-Grant Open Access Pilot'.

 If you are making work open access in this way, you still need to upload your manuscript to www.openaccess.cam.ac.uk, as both the EU and HEFCE require us to make it available in our repository.